vanHeemstraSystems/nexus-repository-manager-3-with-docker-headstart/200/100/100/README.md

 What we're gonna do is we're gonna create our own image.

-We'll go ahead and create a working directory.
+We'll go ahead and create a working directory (here named: nrm3docker for Nexus repository Manager version 3 with Docker).

 ```
 $ cd ~